Integrating domain knowledge: using hierarchies to improve deep classifiers: Method

 \subsection{Inference}

 The following section describes the details of the inference process in our model.

 \paragraph{Restricted Model Outputs} Depending on the setting, when the model is used for inference, the possible outputs can be restricted to the classes $C$ that can actually occur in the dataset as opposed to all modeled classes $S$ including parents that exist only in the hierarchy.
-This assumes a fixed class set at test time and does not apply to open-set problems.
-We denote this setting \emph{\gls{mlnp}}.
-The unrestricted alternative is named \emph{\gls{anp}}.
+This assumes a known class set at test time as opposed to an open-set problem.
+We denote this setting \emph{\gls{mlnp}} and the unrestricted alternative \emph{\gls{anp}}.

 \paragraph{Prediction} To predict a \emph{single} class $s$ given a specific example $x$, we look for the class where the joint probability of the following observations is high: (i) the class $s$ itself occurring ($Y_s^+$) and (ii) none of the children $S''=s''_1,\ldots,s''_m$ occurring ($Y_{S''}^-$):